configcat/docs/website/docs/targeting/percentage-options.md

 ### A/B/C Testing Scenario

-**Intent:** Let's test three variations of the `Discount Type`, each with 1/3rd of our users.
+**Goal:** Let's test three variations of the `Discount Type`, each with 1/3rd of our users.
 We want to decide which variation is the most effective.

 **Solution:** A text setting with three options set to `33% / 33% / 34%` defines the different variations.